geopython/pygeoapi/docs/source/configuration.rst

 This metadata is included automatically, and is sufficient for inclusion in major indices of datasets, including the `Google Dataset Search`_.

-For collections, at the level of item, the default the JSON-LD representation adds:
+For collections, at the level of item, the default JSON-LD representation adds:

 - An ``@id`` for the item, which is the URL for that item.
 If uri_field is specified, it is used, otherwise the URL is to its HTML representation in pygeoapi.
-- separate GeoSPARQL/WKT and `schema.org/geo` versions of the geometry.
+- Separate GeoSPARQL/WKT and `schema.org/geo` versions of the geometry. `schema.org/geo`
+  only supports point, line, and polygon geometries.
+Multipart lines are merged into a single line.
+  The rest of the multipart geometries are transformed reduced and into a polygon via unary union or convex hull transform.
 - ``@context`` for the GeoSPARQL and schema geometries.
 - The unpacked properties block into the main body of the item.

-For collections, at the level of items, the default the JSON-LD representation adds:
+For collections, at the level of items, the default JSON-LD representation adds:

 - A schema.org itemList of the ``@id`` and ``@type`` of each feature in the collection.